Expectations, Concave Transforms, Chow weights, and Roth's theorem for varieties: Introduction

-{\bf Acknowledgements.} This work was conducted while I was a postdoctoral fellow at the University of New Brunswick, where I was financially supported by an AARMS postdoctoral fellowship, and while I was a postdoctoral fellow at Michigan State University.
-I thank Jacques Hurtubise, Shin-Yao Jow, Steven Lu, Aaron Levin, Mike Roth and Julie Wang for helpful discussions and comments on topics related to this work.
+This work began while I was a postdoctoral fellow at the University of New Brunswick, Fredericton NB, where I was financially supported by an AARMS postdoctoral fellowship.
+It benefited from a visit to the Atlantic Algebra Centre, St.~John's NL, during March of 2017.
+Some later portions of this work were completed while I was a postdoctoral fellow at Michigan State University.
+They profited from visits to CIRGET, Montreal, during May of 2019, ICERM, Providence, during June of 2019, NCTS and Institute of Mathematics Academia Sinica, Taipei, during June of 2019, and the American Institute of Mathematics, San Jose, during January of 2020.
+Finally, I thank the Natural Sciences and Engineering Research Council of Canada for their support through my grants DGECR-2021-00218 and RGPIN-2021-03821 and colleagues and anonymous referees for their interest and helpful thoughtful comments.